BroncoSpace-Lab/scales-hardware/power_system/power_system.md

       - [XEL6030](https://www.coilcraft.com/getmedia/ed8d0314-5cbb-4be3-85da-32235c3701c8/xel6030.pdf)
       - Switching regulator (BST to SW)
       - Rated from 0v to 80v
-      - AEC-200 rated (automotic requirement)
+      - AEC-200 rated (automotive standard)
       - IRMS ratings are more than reasonable based on REV C calculations requirements
+      - Refer to layout requirements in the datasheet

    ### Requirements ###